IOTGoat OWASP | Walkthrough

 This reverse shell gives us access as a **root** so we can **change its password** in order to access the web interface:

-*Since this is an OpenWRT router, the SSH password and the root web interface password are the same.
+> \*Since this is an OpenWRT router, the SSH password and the root web interface password are the same.

-⬜ Dynamic Analysis (2)
+## ⬜ Dynamic Analysis (2) <a href="#dynamic-analysis-white-box-white_large_square" id="dynamic-analysis-white-box-white_large_square"></a>

 New root password on the web interface: **password**